 Yet the best thing that’s ever been said to me has been “you must be Leanne and Tim’s mom”.
-No words have brought more meaning to my life, nor probably ever will.
+No words have brought more meaning to my life while here on earth.

-Proving what a mess we were; about six months into our marriage I said to Bill “Ya know, I really don’t know if I want children.
+Proving what a mess we were as a young married couple; about six months into our marriage I said to Bill “Ya know, I really don’t know if I want children.
 So if you want to go and get a vasectomy that’ll be ok with me'”.
 How sad that that was the first time we spoke about having children.

 And my mother was NOW loving and spoke baby talk.
-(The irony).
+(Oh the irony).
 But I put my whole body and soul into these two little beings.
 Did I make mistakes…tons.
 But I was born with a tenacious spirit.

 In tears I once told them how much I missed them.
 I tried to explain it was like having a full time job for twenty years and getting a pink slip one day, saying you are no longer qualified.

 Would the most obvious thing be to volunteer at the premie unit at the local hospital and hold premature babies?, as some have suggested…Yes…yes it would.
 But that’s just not me.

 Nor does with the passing of Tim remove my desire to be his mother.
 But am mature enough to realize I (obviously) don’t need to take care of him anymore, so I put those energies into our daughter.